 Two major motion pictures based on the program, Davy Crockett, King of the Wild Frontier and Davy Crocket and the River Pirates, soon followed.
 Ebsen also gave a notable performance during this period as the abandoned husband in the Audrey Hepburn classic, Breakfast at Tiffany's (1961).

-Even bigger television success came the following year, when Ebsen took on the role of Jed Clampett, the head of an Appalachian family that suddenly finds fortune through the discovery of a crude oil well.
+Even bigger television success came the following year, when Ebsen took on the role of Jed Clampett, the head of an rural mountain family that suddenly finds fortune through the discovery of a crude oil well.
 Suddenly rich, the Clampett family leads a new life in posh Beverly Hills.
 While critics blasted The Beverly Hillbillies' depiction of rural folks, television audiences adored the program, which ran nearly 10 years, and became the country's the top rated show.